MileHacker Logo

 Accessibility

 Public buses may not be fully wheelchair accessible.
 Ferry accessibility varies.
-Portofino's terrain is challenging for mobility issues (cobblestones, steep paths).
+Portofino's the ground is challenging for mobility issues (cobblestones, steep paths).

 Efficient Navigation